+You may choose to include additional information, where relevant about:

+- the charity's principal sources of funds (including any fundraising); - how expenditure has supported the key objectives of the charity; - investment policy and objectives including any ethical investment policy adopted.

-The Charity has continued to try to develop a wide range of sources of You may choose to include funding, and these have been detailed in Section D Achievements and additional information, where Performance. relevant about: the charity's principal We constantly seek new sources of funding, so that we can respond to sources of funds (including the level of requests for help that we receive. any fundraising); All of our expenditure has been by outright gifts, with no retention of title, how expenditure has and paid directly to the supplier of the specified item of mobility sensory or supported the key objectives vision equipment, all in accordance with the aims and objectives of the of the charity; Charity. investment policy and objectives including any ethical investment policy adopted.
+The Charity has continued to try to develop a wide range of sources of funding, and these have been detailed in Section D Achievements and Performance.

+We constantly seek new sources of funding, so that we can respond to the level of requests for help that we receive.

+All of our expenditure has been by outright gifts, with no retention of title, and paid directly to the supplier of the specified item of mobility, sensory or vision equipment, all in accordance with the aims and objectives of the Charity.